-Article L611-8 of the IPC provides that where an application for the grant of an industrial property title has been made, either for an invention unlawfully taken from an inventor or his successors in title, or in violation of a legal contractual obligation, the injured party may claim ownership of the application or of the title granted.
-According to the IPC, actions claiming ownership shall be barred after three years from the publication of the grant of the industrial property title.
-The IPC also says that if the bad faith of the owner of the title at the time the title was granted or acquired can be proved, the time limit shall be three years from the expiry of the title.
+Article L611-8 of the IPC provides that where an application for the grant of an industrial property title has been made, either for an invention unlawfully taken from an inventor or his successors in title, or in violation of a legal contractual obligation, the injured party may claim ownership of the application or of the title granted (see also European Patent Convention, Article 61).
+According to the IPC, actions claiming ownership shall be barred after five years from the publication of the grant of the industrial property title.
+The IPC also says that if the bad faith of the owner of the title at the time the title was granted or acquired can be proved, the time limit shall be five years from the expiry of the title.